-With 2020 coming to a close, SAP customers now have about six years to migrate from SAP ECC 6.0 to SAP S/4HANA before the software company ends support of its legacy ERP software.
+Now that we are in 2021, SAP customers have about six years to migrate from SAP ECC 6.0 to SAP S/4HANA before the software company ends support of its legacy ERP software.
 While many companies are already live on SAP S/4HANA—or well into their transformation journeys—there are still a lot of customers who have not begun this transition.
-Earlier this year, ASUG partnered with DSAG to survey SAP customers in North America, Germany, Austria, and Switzerland.
+In 2020, ASUG partnered with DSAG to survey SAP customers in North America, Germany, Austria, and Switzerland.
 About 18% of ASUG members and 12% of DSAG members indicated they are still deciding on whether they will adopt SAP S/4HANA, while 33% of ASUG members and 47% of DSAG members noted that they are planning to migrate, but haven’t started the process.

 “The boot camp provided attendees with key things to know and do no matter where they are on their SAP S/4HANA journey,” said Paul Kurchina, the webcasts’ host and ASUG evangelist.
 “During this six-episode series attendees took away the most current insights, tools, and resources.”

 The boot camp kicked off with a presentation from Matthew Donovan, director of SAP S/4HANA business market development, who walked attendees through the current strategy SAP has for SAP S/4HANA.
 He pointed out that today’s business climate is incredibly complicated and volatile.
 Not only are employees searching for a “purposeful workplace,” but customers are also demanding unique experiences, while society is expecting more from companies.